Eduardow023/PRATIC-PROJECT---ALGORITMICS-INTRODUCTION/README.md

 Updating records with option to keep previous data

-Sorting by ID, balance, and age using QuickSort algorithm (not bubble sort)
+Sorting by ID, balance, and age using QuickSort algorithm (quick sort)

-Binary search by ID and age (data sorted before search)
+Binary search by ID and age

 Full and partial data printing